📊 Replace Google Analytics with warehouse analytics.

-Regardless of the difficulties of implementing CDC, it’s probably the future when it comes to collecting data from RDBMS systems, so make sure to watch this space and its vendors closely.
+Regardless of the difficulties of implementing CDC, it’s probably the future for collecting data from RDBMS systems, so make sure to watch this space and its vendors closely.

 The Rest of the Data

 We covered the most important sources of data that we have to deal with.
-There are plenty of other types of data that are generated, and we might want to work with it in one or another way.
+There are plenty of other types of generated data, and we might want to work with it in one or another way.
 Data like log files can be consumed for cybersecurity purposes, and telemetry data from our infrastructure is also important.
-Nevertheless, these types of data are usually consumed in different ways than the data we talked about earlier and using different tools.
+Nevertheless, these data types are usually consumed in different ways than the data we talked about earlier and using different tools.
 So we won’t focus on these now.